geospaitial-lab/aviary/docs/how_to_guides/cli/how_to_register_your_own_component.md

 Make sure to read the [How to implement your own component] guide first.

-Using custom components in aviary’s CLI requires a few more steps.<br>
+Using custom components in aviary’s CLI requires a few additional steps.<br>
 After implementing the protocol, you need to implement a config class and a `from_config` class method, so that components can be created from a configuration.
 The component is then registered as a plugin using its registration decorator.